The 4 Enabling DisciplinesDexterity

 Diverse views on the matter crop up and inevitably lead to a lack of alignment across the organization.

 Ensemble Enabler has developed a special modular learning initiative consisting of 6 core topics to support organizations to address the digital transformation process at any stage of development.
 This can be scaled across the entire organization both quickly and effectively.

 Each of these 6 core module topics will be described in more depth below.
-However, before a deep dive is made into the content of the six learning modules, an overview of the litany of key misconceptions about digital transformation which persist in most organizations will be made.
+However, before we take a deep dive into the content of the six learning modules, let us look at the litany of key misconceptions about digital transformation which persist in most organizations.

 Even though digitalization has been a part of our world since the 1990s, many fundamental misunderstandings about what digital transformation means for organizations still prevail.
 Eliminating these misunderstandings and creating alignment across the organization is the critical first step to mount a successful digital transformation initiative.

 Here are some of the most common misunderstandings about digital transformation which are prevalent in many organizations:

-Although this misconception is gradually waning, many companies continue to believe that parts of their business do not need to be transformed.
+Although this misconception is gradually waning, there are many companies that continue to believe that parts of their business do not need to be transformed.
 A historical precedent provides food-for-thought about this kind of mindset: